jryzkns/love.unrequited/README.md

 <a name="etc"/>

-## Bugs, Improvements, suggests, and etc.
+## Bugs, Improvements, Suggestions, etc.

 Kindly open an issue on this repository and I will have a look at it when I am not too busy soaring in the sky.